Local Statistics for Zeros of Artin-Schreier L-functions: Reformulation in terms of Dirichlet -functions

 Let $d$ be a natural number, $g$ a monic squarefree polynomial of degree $d$ or $d-1$ and $f=h/g\in\AS_{d}^\ord$.
 Recall that this condition means that $(h,g)=1$ and additionally $\deg h\le d$ if $\deg g=d$ and $\deg h=d$ if $\deg g=d-1$ (equivalently the polar divisor of $f=h/g$ has degree $d$, and no non-simple poles).
 For $f=h/g\in\AS_d^\ord$ and $c\in\F_q[x]$ define

 the summation being over roots in $\fqb$ counted with multiplicity.
 Note that for $(c,g)=1$, $\sum_{c(\alpha)=0}{f(\alpha)}$ is in $\field_{q}$, since it is a symmetric function in the roots of $c$.
 Moreover, $\chi_f$ is clearly a strongly multiplicative function.
+It is not generally a Dirichlet character, but we will see below that it is a Dirichlet character modulo $g^2$ provided $\deg h<\deg g$.
 The $L$-function of $\chi_f$ is defined as in (\ref{eq:def_dir_l}).

 \begin{rem}Note that this definition of $\chi_f$ differs from (\ref{eqn_chifDef}).
 We will make it clear in the beginning of each section which of the two notions of $\chi_f$ we use, but there should be little confusion because we will only use (\ref{eqn_chifDef}) when considering the polynomial families and (\ref{eq:chihgc}) when considering the ordinary family.\end{rem}